Hope is a Thing With Feathers

 HOPE is a good thing.

-Hope helps us manage stress, helps us cope, and makes us happier.
-Hope brings peace and signals trust.
-Studies show that while hope can be passive in particular contexts, more often it is an active, forward-looking approach to life that moves us closer to who and how we want to be.
+Studies show that while hope can be passive in particular contexts, more often it is an forward-looking, active approach to life that moves us closer to who and how we aspire to be.

 Hope implies possibility.